carefree0910/carefree-learn-doc/docs/user-guides/auto-ml.md

 As shown in the [`make`](../getting-started/configurations#make) API, we can specify configurations through `kwargs`.
 Customizing `params` is actually no more than customizing this `kwargs`, except it should turn the target hyperparameter from a specific value to an `OptunaParam`.

 :::info
-If you are more interested in codes than a step by step tutorial, you can jump to the [In a Nut Shell](#in-a-nut-shell) section directly.
++ If you are more interested in codes than a step by step tutorial, you can jump to the [In a Nut Shell](#in-a-nut-shell) section directly.
++ If you are more interested in the API documentations, you can jump to the [APIs](#apis) section directly.
 :::

 For example, if we want to use `sgd` instead of the default `adamw`, we can simply